 What are Internal Links?

 An internal link is simply a link from one of your posts to another one of your posts within your website.
-It’s one of the first things you do after learning how to create a clickable link.
 Through this type of link, the reader never leaves your site, thus the name “internal link”.